 Casamigos Mezcal is produced in Oaxaca, Mexico, the most famous region for mezcal production.
 Casamigos sources its agaves from family-owned farms in Oaxaca, where traditional methods are employed to cultivate and harvest the agave plants.

 The mezcal is carefully crafted using time-honored techniques, including slow-roasting the agave piñas in underground pits, stone milling, natural fermentation, and double distillation in copper pot stills.

 - Not standing out in mezcal cocktails

 Casamigos Mezcal vs. Tequila

-Casamigos Mezcal is not on the same level.
+Their mezcal is not on the same level.
 Maybe, if they put some more work into the recipe and production, I could change my mind.
-But right now, Casamigos Mezcal is nowhere near the quality of their Tequila.
+But right now, it is nowhere near the quality of their tequila.

 This mezcal is not a bad one overall.
 It's okay to sip neat, quite good on the rocks, and okay but not great in cocktails.
 The biggest problem I have with this spirit is the high price point.